199-bio/dj-mixing-trainer/README.md

 DJ Mixing Trainer (Web Audio)

 What this is
-- A minimal, browser‑based trainer to practice core DJ techniques with two decks and the essential controls only.
+- A minimal, browser‑based trainer to practice core DJ techniques with two decks.
+Now includes a non‑interactive SVG “hardware” skin so controls look like real physical buttons/knobs/faders for tutorial/demo use.
 - No installs or backend required.
 Works as a static site (great fit for Vercel).

 Top 10 techniques covered (and where to find them)